flushpot1125/BJS_WinMR_public/README.md

 # BJS_WinMR_public
-sample code of Babylon.JS with Windows Mixed Reality
+The repo is a sample code of Babylon.JS with Windows Mixed Reality.

+# Requirement
+* Windows 10 (Internet accessible is required for CDN)
+* Windows Mixed Reality Headset
+* Windows Mixed Reality Controller